oracle/truffleruby/test/truffle/docker/README.md

 using.

-Docker will need to run the container with at least 8 GB of RAM if you are using virtualisation, to give enough space for the AOT image to build.
+Docker will need to run the container with at least 8 GB of RAM if you are using virtualisation, to give enough space for the native image to build.